WordPress/gutenberg/docs/contributors/git-workflow.md

 git push
 ```

-Above commands will update your `master` branch from upstream.
-To update any other branch replace `master` with respective branch.
+The above commands will update your `master` branch from _upstream_.
+To update any other branch replace `master` with the respective branch name.

 ## References